paladium/nativeci-demos/README.md

 # NativeCI demos

-This repository contains various quickstart demos that you can immediately start using without any installs.
+This repository contains various quickstart demos in many languages that you can immediately start using without any installs.

 Simply fork the repository to your account and when creating a new project in NativeCI (https://console.nativeci.io/add-project):